The greatest investment you can make isn’t in fancy new technology or high-profile acquisitions but your own workforce.

 3. Be mindful of your local HR laws

-The reason you don’t want to create any formal documentation or contract regarding career development is because you don’t want to unknowingly violate any of your state’s HR laws.
+You don’t want to create any formal documentation or contract regarding career development because you don’t want to violate any of your state’s HR laws unknowingly.

 Think of this process as more of career guidance than a formalized process.
 You are the counselor and advocate acting on behalf of your employees.
 You should be very careful not to promise any promotions, raises, or career opportunities to an employee during this process.